geospatialweb/vue-rust-mvt-postgis/README.md

 To that end, this custom _hybrid_ front-end framework experiment has been an overwhelming success.
 Everything coalesces perfectly.

 Further, Vite is super fast for HMR development compilation (without Webpack and Babel).
 Tooling is simplified and cohesive throughout.
-And the new Jest-compatible Vitest unit test framework performs to expectations.
+And the Jest-compatible Vitest unit test framework performs to expectations.

 You be the judge...